-Since 1964, AMDA’s mission has been to provide an ideal environment for performers to thrive.
-To realize that goal, the school opened its doors to the best and the brightest performing arts professionals in the world.
+Since 1964, AMDA has provided an ideal environment for performers to thrive.
+To realize its vision, the College and Conservatory opened its doors to the best and the brightest performing arts professionals in the world.
 The unrivaled access and industry insight our faculty members provide produces year after year of well-rounded, business-savvy, working professionals.

 With more than 20 years of experience coordinating sword and stunt sequences, Charles is one of the industry’s foremost authorities on the art of combat.
 During the course of his impressive film and theatre career, he’s worked as the military technical advisor on HBO’s award-winning miniseries The Pacific, conceptualized complex military formations for Oliver Stone’s Alexander, and choreographed fight scenes featuring Milla Jovovich in Resident Evil: Extinction.

 Jason is an award winning filmmaker, theater director, producer and acting teacher based in NYC.
 He got his start at New York’s famed Ensemble Studio Theatre, where he had the opportunity to develop new work by multiple playwrights including world premieres by David Mamet and Arthur Miller.
 He worked developing and presenting new work for HBO and the USCAF, and has scores of theater directing credits from Off-Broadway to the West Coast.
 His multiple award winning feature film Putzel (starring Jack Carpenter, Melanie Lynskey, Susie Essman and John Pankow) appeared at over fifty film festivals around the world and was distributed internationally by Filmbuff.
 Other film credits include Remember and Kissing Jessica Stein (Creative Consultant) amongst others.
 Upcoming feature film projects include Verona and SIFU.